wcgordon1/TustinRecruiting/src/content/jobs/bola-lead-software-engineer-id-bf9821.md

 ---
 position: Lead Software Engineer
 description: >-
-  Bola AI is hiring a Lead Software Engineer for a hybrid role based in Santa Ana, CA. This is a unique opportunity to lead a team of talented engineers, drive innovation in VoiceAI technology, and shape the future of dental practice management.
+  Lead Software Engineer  Santa Ana, CA (Hybrid) Bola AI is hiring a Lead Software Engineer for a hybrid role based in Santa Ana, CA. This is a unique opportunity to lead a team of talented engineers, drive innovation in VoiceAI technology, and shape the future of dental practice management.
 If you are a seasoned software engineer with leadership experience and a passion for cuttingedge technology, we want to hear from you.
 Responsibilities  Lead, mentor, and inspire a team of software engineers to deliver highquality solutions.
 Design, develop, and maintain scalable software systems using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 Collaborate with product managers, designers, and stakeholders to define technical requirements and project goals.
 Ensure the team follows best practices in coding, testing, and documentation.
 Optimize software performance, scalability, and reliability.
   Evaluate and integrate emerging technologies to enhance the product offering.
   Participate in hiring and onboarding new engineering talent.
 Act as a key liaison between engineering and executive leadership, contributing to strategic planning and decisionmaking.
 Qualifications  7+ years of professional experience in software development, with at least 3 years in a leadership role.
 Expertise in the MERN stack, API design, database architecture, and cloud platforms like AWS or Azure.
 Strong knowledge of software development methodologies, including Agile practices.
 Proven ability to lead and manage crossfunctional teams.
 Excellent communication and collaboration skills.
+Preferred: Experience with ReactNative and familiarity with HealthTech or AIlanguage technologies.
+Why Join Bola AI?
+Innovative
+  Technology: Work on industryleading VoiceAI solutions that are transforming dental practices nationwide.
+Hybrid Flexibility: Enjoy the balance of remote work with inperson collaboration in Santa Ana.
+Leadership Role: Make a significant impact on the direction and success of our engineering team.
+  Competitive Compensation: Attractive salary, performancebased bonuses, and comprehensive benefits.
+Collaborative Environment: Be part of a supportive team that values innovation, collaboration, and growth.
+Benefits  Flexible hybrid work schedule for a better worklife balance.
+Competitive salary and performancebased incentives.
+Comprehensive health, dental, vision, and 401(k) benefits.
+Professional development opportunities and career advancement.
+A collaborative and inclusive workplace culture.
+Join Bola AI and lead the development of technology that is making a real difference in the healthcare industry!
 location: 'Santa Ana, CA'
 team: Artificial Intelligence
 datePosted: '2024-12-28T11:15:49.110Z'